armadillo20/Toolchain_fixed/README.md

+First:
+- Install solana and anchor on your terminal.
+Here is the guide to install them: https://solana.com/it/docs/intro/installation .
+Do not install the last version of Anchor, version 0.29.0 MUST be installed.
+- Install the tools required in the requirements.py file (Please let me know if someone is missing)
+- Create at least one Solana wallet
+- Airdrop the wallet (to pay transaction fees).
+You can do that at this link: https://faucet.solana.com

 Launch main.py, then 3 possibilities are given:
 1. Compile and eventually deploy new anchor programs
   - Put your Anchor programs in .rs format inside the "anchor_programs" folder in the main root of the tool.